It's All Over: The Kiss That Changed Spanish Football

 It's All Over: The Kiss That Changed Spanish Football (Spanish: #SeAcabó: Diario de las campeonas) is a Spanish sports documentary about the Rubiales case and Las 15 – major controversies about treatment of the Spain women's national football team – released globally on Netflix on 1 November 2024.
 It predominantly focuses on veteran players Jenni Hermoso, Alexia Putellas and Irene Paredes.
+In 2025, the documentary won the International Emmy Award for Best Sports Documentary.

 Featuring

 Besides archive footage, the film features interviews and discussions with several members of the Spain women's national football team:

 Verónica Boquete is also interviewed, though not included in the credits.

 Summary

 Following a period of growth, the Spain women's football team won the 2023 FIFA Women's World Cup; after the victory in the final, then-Spanish Football Federation (RFEF) president Luis Rubiales kissed player Jenni Hermoso, among other incidents comprising the Rubiales case.
 The kiss received an instant negative response from onlookers around the world.
 It's All Over explores – through archive footage, scene-setting, and player discussions and interviews – how Rubiales and the RFEF pressurised Hermoso and other players to normalise Rubiales' behaviour, and how this maltreatment and pressure was typical of the RFEF throughout the history of the women's team.
 The players discuss previous incidents ranging from discrimination and poor coaching to the reasons behind the withdrawal of fifteen players in 2022 and the impact this had on the team, which set the background for Spain's 2023 World Cup run, and their responses to push for improvements in the national team.
 The documentary also explores the shifting attitude of the Spanish media towards the team, and how this impacted the players speaking out, as well as themes of solidarity, inspiration and fighting for equality.
 A sequence is dedicated to the players who withdrew and did not return to the squad.